-A panel of 2,250 residential properties, divided among singlefamily houses and multiple dwellings as shown in Fig. 4.2, would contain about 4,600 housing units.
-However, we do not propose to try nonresponse to these instruments, our discussion of this subject and our estimate of the number of properties for which complete five-year records will be obtained follows the discussion of the instruments themselves.

-\Prosperous households have a greater affinity for homeownership than for renting, and this is reflected in the values of their homes.
-Thus, a smaller fraction of the total distribution of owner-occupied homes than of rental units is likely to be accessible to allowance recipients, and our sample allocation should reflect this fact. to interview all tenants in larger multiple dwellings,\ so the total number of housing units for which individual data will be sought should approximate 3,700.
-In our candidate experimental sites, the numbers of households and housing units range from about 50,000 to about 60,000, so that our panel will comprise 6 to 9 percent of the total.
+A panel of 2,074 residential properties, divided among single-family houses and multiple dwellings as shown in Fig. 4.2, would contain about 5,300 housing units.
+However, we do not propose to try to interview all tenants in larger multiple dwellings, so the total number of housing units for which individual data will be sought should approximate 3,350.
+In our two experimental sites, the numbers of housing units are about 50,000 and 80,000 respectively, so that those surveyed will comprise about 7 and 4 percent of the respective totals.